phkaeser/wlmaker/doc/ROADMAP.md

 * Window actions
   * Send to another workspace, using menu or key combinations.
   * Configurable key combinations for basic actions (minimize, ...).
+  * Window *shade* triggered by double-click, and animated.

 * Configuration file, for:
   * Application launchers of the dock.